nvaccess/nvda/readme.txt

 == Running the Source Code ==
 To start NVDA from source code, run nvda.pyw located in the source directory.

-== Building a Standalone Binary Version of NVDA ==
+== Building NVDA ==
-You can use py2exe to make a binary build of NVDA which can be run on a system without Python and all of NVDA's other dependencies installed (as we do for snapshots and releases).
+A binary build of NVDA can be run on a system without Python and all of NVDA's other dependencies installed (as we do for snapshots and releases).

-Assuming py2exe is installed, open a command prompt, change to the NVDA source directory and type: setup.py py2exe

-== Building an NVDA Installer ==
+Binary archives and bundles can be created using scons from the root of the NVDA source distribution/checkout.
+To build any of the following, open a command prompt and change to this directory.

-To build an NVDA installer:
+To make a non-archived binary build (equivalent to an extracted portable archive), type: scons dist
-	1. First build a standalone binary version as described in the previous section.
+The build will be created in the dist directory.

+To create a portable archive, type: scons portable
-	2. Using Windows Explorer, locate nvda.nsi in the installer directory.
+The archive will be placed in the current directory.

-	3. Press the applications key and choose "Compile NSIS Script".
+To build an installer, type:
+scons installer
-The installer will be built and placed in the installer directory.
+The installer will be placed in the current directory.

+Optionally, the build can  be customised by providing variables on the command line:
+	* version: The version of this build.
+	* isRelease: Whether this is a release version.
+	* publisher: The publisher of this build.
+	* certFile: The certificate file with which to sign executables.
+For example, to build an installer with a specific version, you might type: scons installer version=test1